 |Data usage limit||Unlimited||Unlimited|

 However, in terms of value for money, Virgin’s M50 package is compelling.
-For just a small difference in the price, you get a significantly quicker download speed.
+For around the same cost as BT, you get a quicker download speed.
+Virgin also has a slightly shorter contract term, which provides a little more flexibility when it comes to managing your bills and keeping costs as low as possible.

 BT fastest broadband vs Virgin Media fastest broadband